 - Who should participate

-Event information will be made available on the partner organization's website when it has been confirmed.
+Detailed event information will be available on our partner organization's website when dates have been confirmed.

 Atlantic Infrastructure Management Network

 The Atlantic Infrastructure Management Network (AIM Network) is continuing to support asset management awareness in Atlantic Canada through a number of activities that provide hands on training to municipalities in Newfoundland, New Brunswick, Prince Edward Island and Nova Scotia.
 Training activities focus on assisting municipalities that are just beginning their asset management journey and sharing good asset management practices.

 Conservation Corps Newfoundland and Labrador (CCNL) will establish a group of five small communities to serve as asset management leaders for their region.
 The organization will work with the selected communities to help them develop their asset management knowledge and skills.
 Participating municipalities will improve their strategic short, medium and long term investment plans.

 L'Association francophone des municipalités du Nouveau-Brunswick

 The Association francophone des municipalités du Nouveau-Brunswick (AFMNB) will offer a number of training opportunities.
 AFMNB will provide training on asset management at their annual conference.
 The organization will also create a support service for municipalities to help them use existing, best in class asset management materials.
 AFMNB will also provide peer learning and individual coaching to help municipalities develop and apply practical asset management skills.